Prostate surgery techniques have evolved in the last couple of decades.

 How to tell if you have nerve damage

-Right after treatment, men often use an undergarment pad.
+Right after prostate cancer treatment, men often use an undergarment pad.
 In the next couple of months, the incontinence should subside.

 All male patients treated for prostate carcinoma will experience ED post-treatment, even if this is only for a short time.
 In other words, it may take time to notice the symptoms of penile nerve damage.
 So, how to tell if you have penile nerve damage?